plait-lab/edit-mirror/docs/installation.md

 Please perform the following steps:

-1. In your terminal, navigate to the project root of the open source programming project that you wish to have Edit Mirror track.
-(The project root is likely the directory containing your `elm.json` file!)
+1. In your terminal, navigate to the project root of the programming project that you wish to have Edit Mirror track.
+For our purposes, the project root is the directory containing your `elm.json` file.
 2. Run the following command:

        edit-mirror init

-If you would like to use Edit Mirror with multiple open source programming projects, please feel free to repeat this step for the other project roots!
+If you would like to use Edit Mirror with multiple programming projects, please feel free to repeat this step for the other project roots.

 ## Part 4: Using the Edit Mirror `elm` wrapper

-For the final step of installation, please replace any use of the `elm` binary in your build scripts or workflow with the command `edit-mirror elm`.
+For the final step of installation, please replace any use of the `elm` binary in your build scripts or workflow for your chosen project with the command `edit-mirror elm`.

 For example, instead of running `elm make` to build your project, please run `edit-mirror elm make`.